Cleaning the Air at Street Level

 Strengthened control of emissions from LPG and petrol vehicles

 From 1 September 2014 onwards, a strengthened vehicle emission regime for petrol and LPG vehicles has been implemented that includes limits for carbon monoxide (CO), hydrocarbons (HC) and NOx to improve roadside air quality.
 Roadside remote sensing equipment are deployed to identify vehicles with excessive emission which will be required to pass a chassis dynamometer emission test after repair.
 Failure to comply with the requirement will lead to cancellation of the licence of the vehicle by the Commissioner for Transport.
+For detail of the program, please visit the program webpage at:

-Promoting Better Vehicle Maintenance and Eco-driving
+Promoting Better Vehicle Maintenance

 Training and seminars on vehicle maintenance